Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

 3. Get Accurate Maps and Emergency Numbers

-A map should preferably show a grid with street names.
-This helps you navigate your own holiday spot.
+A map must be the latest edition and show street names.
+This will help you to navigate your own holiday area.
 Although rare, tourists asking for directions have been lured into trouble by a Bad Guy saying, “Sure, follow me.
 I’ll show you where that is!”
 Also, stopping to talk to strangers while you’re in a car is not always a good idea.
 We’ll get to that later.

-The right phone numbers can make all the difference in a crisis.
-Luckily, those for emergency services in your vacation area are available from the Internet.
-Find the numbers for the nearest hospital, doctor, police station, poison control, and ambulance service.
+The right phone numbers are crucial.
+Make sure you get all the emergency numbers for the nearest hospital, doctor, police station, poison control, and ambulance service.

 4. Use Trusted Taxi and Exchange Services